 Equity and diversity information is sought from employees when they commence employment at the Bank and as part of a periodic profile update.
-It is provided on a voluntary basis, and includes information on disability, ethnic origin and proficiency in languages other than English.
-The Bank's equity and diversity statistics are based primarily on these data, which represent 91 per cent of employees who have disclosed their diversity details.
+It is provided on a voluntary basis and includes information on disability, ethnic origin and proficiency in languages other than English.
+The Bank's equity and diversity statistics are based primarily on these data; around 85 per cent of employees have elected to disclose their diversity details.

-For potential employees of the Bank, the job application form contains an equity and diversity questionnaire, which provides the Bank with a better understanding of the applicants from a diversity perspective and facilitates any reasonable adjustments that might be required, both during the recruitment process and subsequent employment.
+For potential employees of the Bank, the job application form contains an equity and diversity questionnaire, which provides the Bank with a better understanding of the applicants from a diversity perspective and facilitates any reasonable adjustments that might be required, both during the recruitment process and in subsequent employment.